junli-liang-johnny/flight_planner/README.md

+# Note
+Below is the external js library used in the `Flight Planner` project.
+The src of the project is under [`flight_planner/index`](https://github.com/diaopk/flight_planner/tree/master/index).

 # RDForms

 RDForms ("RDF Forms") is a JavaScript library that provides a way to declarative describe how editors and presentation